-Select the components you want to install; clear to continue. ✓ Thermo-Calc ✓ Databases ✓ TC-Python ☐ TC-Toolbox for MATLAB (R) ✓ TC-API ✓ TQ-Interface ☐ Legacy TC-Toolbox for MATLAB (R)
+Select the components you want to instacontinue.

+Thermo-Calc

+Databases

+Additive Manufacturing

+TC-Python

+TC-Toolbox for MATLAB (R)

+TC-API

+TQ-Interface

 Remember, you must have MATLAB® already installed and may need to know the file path to the MATLAB® folder.
-If the TC-Toolbox for MATLAB check box is NOT selected, this confirms that the Thermo-Calc installer did NOT locate the MATLAB® installation (or it is not installed yet).
-The Legacy TC-Toolbox for MATLAB check box is never automatically selected.
+If the TC-Toolbox for MATLAB checkbox is NOT selected, this confirms that the Thermo-Calc installer did NOT locate the MATLAB® installation (or it is not installed yet).

-- 4. Click Next. - 5.
-If you selected one or both of the TC-Toolbox for MATLAB check boxes, the MATLAB directory window opens.
+- 4. Click Next. - If you selected the TC-Toolbox for MATLAB checkbox, the MATLAB directory window opens.